zeromeia0/minishell/README.md

 After the information gets tokenized we get those tokens and verify that theres no syntax erros on the part of the user such as:

 ### Syntax Verification
-* (lexer example 1) syntax the matrix
-* open quotations(we chose to verify this part during the last step): a single ' or "
+* open quotations (we chose to verify this part during the last step): a single ' or "
 * open parenthesis: a single ) or (
-* command ending in redirection: > or <
+* command ending in redirection or logical expressions: >, <, && or ||
-* command starting with a logical token: && or ||
+* command starting with a logical expression: && or ||
 * command with tokens followed by incompatible tokens: && &&, >> &&, > >, [not_a_token] (, ( ), ) (